 Congratulations to those Innovation Award winners!
 We had so many great nominations that it was hard for our judges to narrow the field and select winners.
 The spirit of innovation is clearly alive and thriving in Northeast Wisconsin.
 We provide a brief capsule of the winners here and the video that played during the presentation.
 Additional details on each company will appear in the June issue of Insight on Business.

-The Innovation Award winners for 2017:
+And now, the Innovation Award winners for 2018: